Wondering When To Decorate For Fall? A Free Printable Timeline For You!

 • Put together an irresistible hot cocoa bar.

-• Mood starters – make baked apples (get my World’s Best Baked Honeybaked Apples recipe HERE), roast marshmallows.
+• Mood starter – make baked apples (get my World’s Best Baked Honeybaked Apples recipe HERE)

 • Enjoy your stress-free fall decor!